inet-framework/inet/showcases/measurement/queueingtime/doc/index.rst

 Goals
 -----

-In this example we explore the queueing time statistics of queue modules of network interfaces.
+In this example, we explore the queueing time statistics of queue modules of network interfaces.

 | INET version: ``4.4``